KaveIO/KaveToolbox/README.md

 * To fix some component within a broken installation, delete any installed directories in /opt (or whatever you specified them to be) and re-run the installer, it will only install those parts you either deleted or didn't work the first time.
 * To perform a complete re-install remove relevent directories from /opt, like /opt/root, /opt/kettle etc. or add the --clean-before flag to the script
 * To re-install only the core KaveToolbox with any new features, see Updating
+* To re-install specific components, add the component name as an arguement ' KaveInstall eclipse kettle --clean-before '

 Updating: